cornernote/yii-audit-module/README.md

 - Each error is related to an AuditRequest so you can see the entire state of the visitors action.

+### Log Tracking

+- Save logs to your database for easy real-time debugging or for checking on historical logs.
+- Each log is related to an AuditRequest so you can see the entire state of the visitors action.

 ## Screenshots

 Yii Audit Module Homepage: